acook/logsaber/README.markdown

 $log = Logsaber.create './log/my_app.log'
 ```

-Give it an IO and it will log to it:
+Or you log to an IO (`$stdout` is the default, good for debugging):

 ```ruby
 $log = Logsaber.create $stdout
 ```

-Even give it a StringIO and it will log to that:
+It can even log to a StringIO (good for test environments):

 ```ruby
 require 'stringio'